webboty/Dexter-Wiki/Gateware.md

 Dexters gateware configures the [Xilinx Inc. XC7Z010-1CLG400C FPGA](http://www.xilinx.com/support/documentation/data_sheets/ds190-Zynq-7000-Overview.pdf) from the image of the [micro SD card](SD-Card-Image) on the [microzed](http://zedboard.org/product/microzed) board.

 To program the FPGA on Dexter, you will need to install the Xilinx ISC.
-We know the 14.6 version works:<br>
+We know the 14.6 version works.
+(14.7 probably works as well, we just haven't tested it.)<br>
 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools/archive.html
-<br>14.7 probably works as well, we just haven't tested it.
 - Extract the Xilinx_ISE_DS_Win_14.6_P.68d_3.tar file to a folder.
 - Run the xsetup.exe installer
 - Accept the license terms.